 Woman Attacked in Her Street by Neighbor’s Dog

-Bruised and cut, Jenkins is also undergoing a series of rabies vaccinations as the owners of the dog have no medical history or records for the pit bull, or any of their three other dogs.
+Bruised and cut, Jenkins is also undergoing a series of rabies vaccinations as the owners of the dog have no medical history or records for the pit bull or any of their three other dogs.
 Jenkins is now attempting to right what has been wrong.
 The owners of the dog have refused to give it up for mandatory quarantine, and have sent it to live with one of their friends outside of the city’s jurisdiction.
-Concern now lies for the rest of the neighborhood as the potential for another attack looms over them.
+The concern now lies for the rest of the neighborhood as the potential for another attack looms over them.
 With three more dogs at the pit bull’s residence, Jenkins worries an attack might happen again – though this time, the victim may not be so lucky.

-Texas Dog Attack Statistics
+Texas Dog Attack Fatality Statistics

 From the years 2005 – 2012, pit bull attacks were responsible for 60% of all dog bite fatalities.
 It is quite clear that the dog breed may not be completely safe to own.
-Here in Texas between the years 2005 and 2013, 35 dog bite fatalities occurred – the highest number of any state.
+Here in Texas between the years, 2005 and 2013, 35 dog bite fatalities occurred – the highest number of any state.
 The number is also on the rise.
 Between 1988 and 2012, the rate of fatal pit bull attacks in Texas has increased over 500%.

 Many people may assume themselves exempt from the dangers of pit bulls as they care for their animals and have them are family pets.
 They may be surprised to hear that family dogs compromised 53% of all fatal dog maulings and 88% of the attacks occurred on the dog owner’s property.
 Harris County had the most fatal dog attack occurrences.
-It would be wise to think long and hard before choosing to bring a pit bull into your home.
-There are many other breeds that are not responsible for such a large percentage of dog bite fatalities, and they’ll make just as loveable pets.

 Texas dog bite laws are a little outdated.
-The lone star state is a one bite state, which means that the first time a dog attacks a person, the owner gets off relatively easy.
-The only responsibility the owner has is to warn people of the dangerous dog, but they will not be liable for any damages incurred on the dogs first attack.
+The lone star state is a one-bite state, which means that the first time a dog attacks a person, the owner gets off relatively easy.
+The only responsibility the owner has is to warn people of the dangerous dog, but they will not be liable for any damages incurred on the dog’s first attack.

-As for the pit bull that attacked Jenkins – the true whereabouts of the animal are actually unknown, and the family is being fined $565 a day for failing to surrender the dog.
+As for the pit bull that attacked Jenkins – the true whereabouts of the animal are actually unknown, and the family is being fined $565 a day by Houston animal control for failing to surrender the dog.
 In addition, the family is also being fined for failing to register and vaccinate their other three dogs.
 Let’s just hope that Texas Dog bite legislation can be changed before another mauling occurs.